mehdieidi/mehdieidi.github.io/_posts/2025-11-21-Engineering.md

 title: Engineering, Software Engineering, Software Development Methodologies
 date: 2025-11-21 16:40:16
 description: What is engineering?
-tags: engineering software_engineering methodology
+tags: formatting links
-categories: sample-posts
+categories: concepts
 ---

 To do